Note: Back in the early 1990s I was asked to give some talks about what the Bible really says about homosexuality. This is the latest version of that.

-If I could change anything in that column today, I would advise people that Bishop Spong has developed a reputation for radical thinking in the Christian community and many people, including me, believe he is wrong on many issues of theology.
+If I could change anything in that column today, I would advise people that Bishop Spong developed a reputation for radical thinking in the Christian community and many people, including me, believe he is wrong on some issues of theology.
 But his errors of judgment in certain matters of theology don’t mean he’s wrong about everything.

 I didn’t have much space in that 1993 piece to talk in any detail about the Bible and homosexuality, and that’s what I’d like to do now.
 But it’s important that you understand this: Scholars have devoted chunks of their lifetimes to this subject and have not either exhausted it or reached a consensus for all time and all people.

 The first thing it’s important to say about not only this subject and the Bible but all subjects and the Bible is that it makes a great deal of difference how you read it.
 That is, it’s important for you first to decide whether the Bible is just a book of interesting literature or whether it is in some sense the inspired word of God.
 If you hold the latter view, your interpretative work is not yet done.
 In fact, it’s barely started.

 If you believe the Bible is God’s word and that it has authority in your life, you still must decide on what theologians call your hermeneutics.
 That’s a fancy word meaning the eyes (or methods) through which people read and study the Bible.
 In other words, hermeneutics refers to the science of the methods of interpreting Scripture.